 The texts at the core of the production are recently found poems of Lenka Lichtenberg’s grandmother, Anna Hana Friesova, or ‘Ch 17’ to the Nazi regime.
 Most were written between the years 1942-1945 in the concentration camp Terezin (Theresienstadt), with some written in the late 1930s.
 The poems are raw, honest, surprising.
 Many are love poems written to a secret lover.
 She talks of not being heard, seen; of her impotence compared to the strength of men; of abandonment; solitude - and even hope.
 While the Holocaust provides a haunting, dark backdrop to the poems, her stirring words speak mostly to relationships.
 Only occasionally the poetess brings attention to the atmosphere of despair and the realities of life and death in the camps, and her longing for freedom.

 The song settings of the poems were commissioned through a grant from the Ontario Arts Council.
-The core works of the production mark an essential Canadian / Czech Republic collaboration between the two principal songwriters, the Czech-born Canadian Lenka Lichtenberg and Milli Janatkova from the Czech Republic, and compositions by Ontario artists Jessica Hana Deutsch, Zita Petrak, Rachel Cohen, Shy-Anne Hovorka, and Lorie Wolf.
+They include a Canadian / Czech Republic collaboration between the Czech-born Canadian Lenka Lichtenberg and Milli Janatkova from the Czech Republic, and compositions by Ontario artists Jessica Hana Deutsch, Zita Petrak, Rachel Cohen, Shy-Anne Hovorka, and Lorie Wolf.

 The Thieves of Dreams Creative Team

-Lenka Lichtenberg: song and poem settings, incidental music composition and recording, sound art.
-In performance: singer/actor, keys, harmonium, live loops
+Lenka Lichtenberg: the script, song and poem settings, incidental music composition and recording, sound art.
+In performance: voice, keys, harmonium, live loops

 Leah Cherniak: director

 Jessica Hana Deutsch: song settings, incidental music composition and recording.
 In performance: violin, viola, mandolin, live loops, improvisation, singer/actor